DevTestingPizza/DamageEvents/README.md

 There are 8 events in total, all of which have been documented below.

+All events are triggered on the **CLIENT SIDE** only, there is no server side events with network ID's (yet).

 Note, only one event will be triggered for every game event.
 Only the one that's most appropriate in any given situation will be used.

 For example, if a player kills a ped, only the `DamageEvents:PedKilledByPlayer` event will be triggered, events like `DamageEvents:PedDied` or `DamageEvents:EntityKilled` will not be triggered in that case.